 Therapy Specialists contracts with Venture Practice Services, located in Akron, to process your bill.
 They submit your charges electronically on a weekly basis and send you monthly statements.
 We are happy to answer any questions you have.
-Please feel free to call Adrianne at 216-464-8460 or you can contact VBS directly.
-Our liaison there is Jenna and her phone number is 1-800-680-6873.
-Their website is www.rhchealth.com.
+Please feel free to call Victoria at 216-464-8460 or you can contact VBS directly.
+Our liaison is Jenna and her phone number is 1-800-680-6873.

 My injuries were caused by a car accident.
 What should I do?

 You have 3 options as to how your services will be billed and this choice needs to be determined at the beginning of treatment.
 We are equipped to bill your automobile insurance, the party at fault's automobile insurance, or your health insurance.
 Each of these has special circumstances.
-Please refer to the Forms page on the navigation bar, Personal Injury Policy Form for the complete explanation.
+Please refer to the Forms page, Personal Injury Policy Form for the complete explanation.
 We do not accept letters of protection.